Chapter 2. Installation and update

 If you do not use infrastructure that the installation program provisioned, you must manage and maintain the cluster resources yourself, including:

-- The underlying infrastructure for the control plane and compute machines that make up the cluster
+- The control plane and compute machines that make up the cluster

 - Load balancers